 Let me introduce myself and relate some general attitudes I have acquired from experience.

 I have been studying and working with computers for 36 years.
-I was a computer clerk and operator for a year.
-For 15 years I was part of the CALIDOSCOPE development and maintenance team on the campus CDC 6400 (job input/output, remote terminal, and control statement shell subsystems).
+I was a computer clerk and operator for a year during my Senior year.
+For 15 years I was part of the CALIDOSCOPE development and maintenance team on the campus CDC 6400 (job input/output, remote terminal, and control statement subsystems).
 I purchased my first home terminal and modem in 1969 (a Teletype KSR and Prentice 300 baud modem).
 I was co-developer and implementer of the first computer network on campus, the Remote Computer System (1970).
 I assembled my first personal computer in 1977 (an IMSAI 8080 CP/M system) and have worked on PC communications and networking since 1982.
 I was a contributor to MS-Kermit for the PC (and CP/M Kermit and CMS Kermit), and a front line warrior in the struggle to network Macs and PCs on campus (and to get some respect for them).
 When I go to a computer museum, I see my life in review ("been there, done that", tubes to VLSI :-).

 This long experience is also why my statements may seem over definitive or dogmatic.
 When you have seen it and touched it a hundred times you no longer doubt the general rule and the general rule becomes a simple statement of fact.